Zoë Baird

-Zoë Eliot Baird (born June 20, 1952) is an American lawyer and president of the Markle Foundation.
-She is known for her role in the Nannygate matter of 1993, which arose when she was nominated by President Bill Clinton as the first woman to be Attorney General of the United States, but she withdrew her nomination when it was discovered she had hired illegal aliens and failed to pay Social Security taxes for them.
-Since 1998, she has led the Markle Foundation.
+Zoë Eliot Baird (born June 20, 1952) is an American lawyer and executive.
+She was CEO and President of the Markle Foundation from 1998 to 2022.
+She later served as Senior Counselor for Technology and Economic Growth to U.S. Secretary of Commerce Gina Raimondo.
+In 1993, she was President Bill Clinton's initial nominee to serve as United States Attorney General.
+If confirmed, she would have been the first woman to serve in the role, but she withdrew her nomination when it was discovered she had hired illegal immigrants and failed to pay Social Security taxes for them.

 Early life and education

-Baird was born in Brooklyn.
+Baird was born in Brooklyn on June 20, 1952.
+She grew up in the Seattle metropolitan area, where she attended Shoreline Community College.
 She earned an A.B. with a joint degree in political science and communications and public policy, Phi Beta Kappa, in 1974 from the University of California, Berkeley, where she was a member of the Order of the Golden Bear.
 She earned a J.D. in 1977 from the Boalt Hall School of Law at UC Berkeley.

 Career

 Baird clerked for U.S. District Judge Albert C. Wollenberg from 1977 to 1978 and worked as Attorney-Advisor at the Office of Legal Counsel at the U.S. Department of Justice from 1979 to 1980.
 She was Associate Counsel to President of the United States Jimmy Carter from 1980 to 1981.

 Baird was a partner at the law firm O'Melveny & Myers, in Washington, DC, from 1981 to 1986.
 She was counselor and staff executive at General Electric from 1986 to 1990.
 Baird was senior vice president and general counsel of Aetna from 1990 to 1996.
 In 1997, she served as senior research associate and senior visiting scholar at Yale Law School where she worked on the growth of terrorism.